|

 of the city.
 Athens comes alive beginning in September and stays that way

-Use the days to walk around exploring and see the sites and to do daytrips
+Use the days to walk around exploring and see the archaeological sites and museums of the city and to do day-trips

 and overnights to places like Delphi, Nafplio, Kalavrita, Meteora, the